 PhD applicants must provide a statement of research/practice interest (maximum of 500 words / 2500 characters).
 Please describe the specific content area in which you propose to focus your doctoral work; why this area is of interest to you; and identify faculty members at the College of Public Health whose research interests align with yours and with whom you would like to work.
 You do not need to include hypotheses, measures, or data analysis methods, etc. It is expected that doctoral program applicants will share similar interests with at least one of the faculty members of the Health Behavior Health Promotion Section.

 The writing sample may be a paper, article, or report written for work or school that demonstrates the applicant's writing and research abilities.
 Applicants may submit their writing sample electronically via SOPHAS.

 One of the most important pieces of an application to a doctoral program at the College of Public Health is finding a faculty advisor whose research interests and areas of expertise align with your interests.
 Through the admissions process, the College of Public Health seeks to ensure that we have sufficient faculty with relevant research experience to effectively mentor you through your doctoral program and your dissertation.

-Please research the faculty in this program and outline which faculty members you hope to work with in your Research Statement (see above).
+Please research the faculty in the Health Promotion Sciences Department and outline which faculty members you hope to work with in your Research Statement (see above).
 Given that faculty commitments change from year to year, we strongly recommend that you list at least two faculty with whom you would like to work.
 Although you are welcome to contact specific faculty to discuss our program and your goals, it is not necessary for you to communicate with faculty before or during the application process.